 Traditional benefits are still considered the cornerstone of a solid benefits package, but employees have begun looking for perks at work in addition to health, vision, and dental.

 Benefits that augment or improve quality of life, known as lifestyle benefits, hold greater and greater importance to younger employees.
 They want their jobs to provide types of insurance and perks previously considered to be private purchases, like renter’s insurance and identity theft protection.

 Likewise, they want their benefits personalized.
 Companies would be wise to use analytics to determine which offerings are being used by employees, and which aren’t, to ensure benefit options reflect who their employees are and what they are interested in.
 Not only does this mean greater utilization but it is another avenue to connect with your workforce.

 Historically, the US has taken a different approach than other Western nations which has arguably been less family-friendly.
 Americans work longer hours, employers offer less paid maternity leave (not to mention paternity leave) and allowances for needs related to elder care are limited.

 While national policy has not evolved to match that of other nations, employee demands can’t be ignored, and private business has begun to make its own path towards providing more family-friendly benefits.

 A few examples to consider are breast milk shipping services, a benefit becoming standard for executive-level mothers, and caregiving services for children or aging family members.
 CorporateCare Solutions is a service which partners with employers to allow employees flexibility in caring for their loved ones, resulting in fewer missed days and greater employee satisfaction.
-Offering options like these can improve quality of life as well as aid in employee retention.

 Pets are increasingly seen as members of the family as well.
 The pet medicine industry has exploded in recent years and demand for pet insurance has followed in kind.
 Increasingly employees are seeing pet insurance as both a necessity and as a benefit their employers should be offering.